jameslinlaa/spanner_mutation_insert_from_csv/README.md

 # Sample table and csv file
 1. Before run the sample code, please create the table first by the ddl command (users.ddl)
-2. users.csv is sample csv file for data importing
+2. users.csv is a sample csv file for data importing

 # Some Notes